MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

-2. In the toolbar of the Cloud Shell pane, select the Upload/Download files icon, in the drop-down menu, select Upload and upload the following files **backend.json** and **backend.parameters.json** into the Cloud Shell home directory from the source folder **F:\Allfiles\Exercises\M05**.
+2. In the toolbar of the Cloud Shell pane, select the Upload/Download files icon, in the drop-down menu, select Upload and upload the following files **backend.json** and **backend.parameters.json** into the Cloud Shell home directory one by one from the source folder **F:\Allfiles\Exercises\M05**.

 3. Deploy the following ARM templates to create the VMs needed for this exercise: